 - Crisis relief for emergency situations such as: running out of fuel, or the impending or actual termination of electric or gas service.

 2. Do I have to own a home to qualify for LIHEAP?

 No, to qualify you may rent, own your home or live is federally subsidized housing (Section 8 or public housing).

-3. Do I need to have an unpaid heating bill?
+3. Do I need to have an unpaid utility bill?

-Yes, you must have a current bill to receive LIHEAP assistance.
+Yes, you must have a current bill with a past due amount to receive LIHEAP assistance.

 4. Do I have to be on public assistance to apply for LIHEAP?

 No, you do not need to be on public assistance to qualify for LIHEAP.